A man taking hot tub therapy on Knee Replacement

 Types of Hydrotherapy and Aquatic Exercise

-Several types of hydrotherapy and aquatic exercise can be used in hot tub therapy for knee replacement patients.
+Hydrotherapy and aquatic exercise types can be used in hot tub therapy for knee replacement patients.
 These include:

 Post-surgery Care for Knee Replacement Patients

-A hot-water tub session may help reduce pain and inflammation, improve motion, and facilitate rest following an injury.
-It can also be used with other forms of post-surgery care to help speed up the recovery process and improve overall outcomes.
+A hot-water tub session may help reduce pain and inflammation, improve mobility, and facilitate recovery following an injury.
+Using it with other post-surgery care can help speed up the recovery process and improve overall outcomes.

 Post-surgery Care Options